ibm-cloud-docs/codeengine/deploy.md

 Update an application to reference a different image in a container registry by using the {{site.data.keyword.codeengineshort}} console.
 {: shortdesc}

 For this example, let's update the `helloapp` that you created in [Deploying an application that references an image in a container registry from the console](#deploy-app-crimage-console) to reference a different image.
-The updated app will reference the `helloworld_repo` image in the `mynamespace2` namespace in {{site.data.keyword.registryshort_notm}}.
+The updated app references the `helloworld_repo` image in the `mynamespace2` namespace in {{site.data.keyword.registryshort_notm}}.
 The following steps describe adding access to a registry during the update of an app.

 For more information about adding an image to {{site.data.keyword.registryshort_notm}}, see [Getting started with {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-getting-started#getting-started).